musket-ml/musket_core/musket_docs/docs/classification/index.md

 # Classification training pipeline

 Classification pipeline is a declarative pipeline for single and multi output image classification tasks.
-It can be also used for regression tasks
+It can be also used for regression tasks.

+This package is a part of [Musket ML](https://musket-ml.com/) framework.

 ## Reasons to use Classification Pipeline